Sports in Washington, D.C.: Historic teams

 Several Negro league baseball teams played in Washington including the Black Senators and the Elite Giants.
-The longest lasting was the Homestead Grays.
-Though officially being based outside Pittsburgh, the Grays played a number of home games at their "home away from home", Griffith Stadium in Washington.
+The longest lasting was the Homestead Grays, which played some home games in Washington from 1940 to 1950.
+Though officially based in the Pittsburgh area, the Grays played a number of home games at their "home away from home", Griffith Stadium in Washington, and were often referred to as the Washington Grays.
 The Grays won the Negro League World Series in 1943, 1944, and 1948.